-Beautiful, sweet-yet-tangy roasted cherry tomatoes make a deliciously fresh side dish, and are just as wonderful for breakfast as they are for dinner.
+Beautiful, sweet-yet-tangy roasted cherry tomatoes make a delicious side dish, and are just as wonderful for brunch as they are for dinner.

 How to make roasted cherry tomatoes

-It’s such an easy recipe.
+It’s such an easy recipe!
 Scroll down to the recipe card for the detailed instructions.
-But the basics are simple.
-You coat the tomatoes with olive oil, balsamic vinegar, and spices, then roast them for 20 minutes.
-So easy!
+Here are the basic steps:

-Sometimes I sprinkle the tomatoes with a little bit of Parmesan cheese prior to baking them.
-It’s a nice variation, but it’s not mandatory.
+Sometimes I sprinkle the tomatoes with a little bit of Parmesan cheese prior to baking them, or with crumbled feta after I pull them out of the oven.
+Both variations are nice but purely optional.

 What about leftovers?